28 Nursing Interview Questions & Answers To Land Your Dream Job- 2022 Guide

 A: Yes I would.
-I like to have a check list, and make sure that each item gets the attention it needs.
+I have a very systematic approach to my work, and I have a great sense of time management.
+My favorite organizational tool is my iPhone calendar which I update in the morning with all of my day’s events.
+I like to have a checklist and make sure that each item gets the attention it needs.
 I’m very organized and thorough and I think this has definitely made me a better nurse.

 A: Doing the best I can for every patient.
 I believe that every challenge can be overcome with the right attitude and hard work.
-I love nursing and the thing that motivates me everyday is knowing that I am making a real difference to people’s lives whatever particular illness, injury or trauma they are facing in their lives.
+I enjoy nursing, and recognizing that I am making a meaningful difference in people’s lives, regardless of the disease, injury, or trauma they are experiencing, drives me every day.

-Q: When were you the most happy in your job?
+Q13: When were you the happiest in your job?

-A: When I’m interacting with patients.
-I’m the most happiest when I know I’m doing a good job for them and providing the best possible care.
-When a patient thanks or smiles at smile it really makes my day.
+A: When I’m talking to patients.
+I’m happy when I know I’m doing a good job for them and giving them the greatest care possible.
+When a patient appreciates me or smiles at me, it brightens my day.

 A: I provide all of my patients with the very best care and advocacy that I can.
 It’s important for me to ensure that my patients are always comfortable and are confident in my abilities so they know they are being looked after properly.
 Also, I will act as their advocate if necessary and give a voice to any concerns they may have about their treatment.

 I would confer with the attending doctor to make sure that the patient’s pain was being managed effectively and tell the patient that everything possible was being done to alleviate their discomfort.
-At all times I would listen sympathetically to their complaint, reassure them that their concerns were being heard and that we were doing everything possible to help them.
+I would always listen compassionately to their issue and tell them that their worries were being heard and that we were doing all we could to assist them.

 A: I once worked with a nurse on a pediatrics ward and we simply didn’t get on with each other.
 It was just a clash of personalities.
 After about 3 months it was becoming almost impossible for us to work together so finally I pulled her aside and asked her to have a quick coffee after work and find out what was wrong.